Smart biomaterials for enhancing cancer therapy by overcoming tumor hypoxia: a review | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers reviewed how low oxygen levels in tumors limit the success of cancer treatments and explored different ways to increase oxygen within tumors.
+Researchers reviewed how low oxygen levels in tumours limit the success of cancer treatments and explored different ways to increase oxygen within tumours.

 What They Found

-They found that low oxygen levels in solid tumors significantly hinder the effectiveness of various cancer treatments, including chemotherapy, radiotherapy, and immunotherapy.
-The review highlighted several strategies to overcome this, such as hyperbaric oxygen therapy (HBO), delivering oxygen using biomaterials like polysaccharides and synthetic polymers, and generating oxygen directly within tumors.
+They found that low oxygen levels in solid tumours significantly hinder the effectiveness of various cancer treatments, including chemotherapy, radiotherapy, and immunotherapy.
+The review highlighted several strategies to overcome this, such as hyperbaric oxygen therapy (HBO), delivering oxygen using biomaterials like polysaccharides and synthetic polymers, and generating oxygen directly within tumours.

 What This Means for Canadian Patients